Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 Laura e Giorgio stavano guardando “La Nascita di Venere” quando gli altri studenti sono arrivati. — Laura and Giorgio were looking at “The Birth of Venus” when the other students arrived.

-In these sentences, the past continuous is used to indicate the action that was going on over a period of time, then the past perfect is used to indicate that that action got interrupted by another action (that wasn’t ongoing).
+In these sentences, the past continuous is used to indicate an action that was going on over a period of time, while the past perfect is used to indicate that the action got interrupted by another action (that wasn’t ongoing).

-In these sentences, we also see two auxiliary verbs.
-Stare (in its imperfect form) is used as an auxiliary for the first part of the sentence, and essere is used as an auxiliary in the second part.
+We also see two auxiliary verbs in the example sentences.
+Stare (in its imperfect form) is used as an auxiliary for the first part of the sentence, while essere is used as an auxiliary in the second part.
 You can also use avere in the same way.
 For example:

-Here’s a recap of stare in its past imperfect form, to make building this tense easier:
+Here’s a recap of stare in its past imperfect form to make it easier to build this tense:

 Io stavo